 Mistake 10, ignoring context management

-The cost: your conversation with Claude gets long, it passes 70-80% context.
-Suddenly it forgets your conventions, repeats fixes you already made, makes inconsistent choices.
+What happens: your conversation gets long, it passes 70-80% context.
+Claude forgets your conventions, repeats fixes you already made, makes inconsistent choices.
 You waste 20 minutes before realizing it's a context problem, not a logic one.

 Warning sign: Claude starts "forgetting" rules it was respecting at the start of the session.
 That's the signal to compact.